msol272/soltify/README.md

 threshold, it gets added to your queue.
 There are separate album queues, EP queues, and single queues, and each will remain sorted by similarity score.

+## Soltify Memories (coming soon)

+Requested by Phil "The Thrill" Frandina.

+Sometimes you listen to a song a few times and like it, but then you forget about it.
+This tool tries to find those songs are remind you.
+It creates a playlist that specifically excludes anything you've listened to very recently, but tries to find songs that you listened to multiple times in the past or "Liked" in the past.
+Optionally, it can add songs from related artists who you haven't heard to give it a Discover Weekly kind of vibe.

 ## Soltify Playlist Builder (coming soon)

 Create a playlist that contains a subset of songs from your liked songs.
 Options include: